Skip to main content

 Fix

-Use turnover for velocity and GMROI when you need profit per dollar of inventory.
+Use turnover for velocity and GMROI when you need profit per unit of inventory value.
 Our GMROI calculator multiplies turnover by gross margin %; the two answer different questions.

 Using a single snapshot of inventory